Foreign Educated Physical Therapists

 Individuals may come to work in the United States with a HCWC and an appropriate Visa.
 The HCWC is valid for five years and may be renewed.
 If an individual becomes a legal permanent resident of the United States, he/she no longer needs the HCWC.

 USCIS has approved two credentialing organizations, the Foreign Credentialing Commission on Physical Therapy (FCCPT) and the Commission on Graduates of Foreign Nursing Schools (CGFNS), to verify the individual has met the minimum requirements and issue the certification.
 In order to obtain a HCWC, the individual must contact FCCPT or CGFNS.
-The FCCPT service is called the Comprehensive Credentials Review (Type 1 Review).
+The FCCPT service is called the Type 1 Review for Immigration.
 CGFNS calls their service VisaScreen©.

 For more information: